What is Blueproof?

 This is where Blueproof is really clever.
 One fifth of a teaspoon of water swells to the size of a small plastic drinks bottle when it is heated and becomes steam, so the radiator in your room has more than enough water to douse a fire.

 Radiators work on an open system so the water from the surrounding radiators will flow into the one that is releasing the water.
-The whole system has to drain and most systems have direct connections to the mains water supply.

 A fire suppressant device?